vimc/wuenic-data/README.md

 In addition, in this repo you will find a file called "import_WUENIC_data.csv", with the instructions to the find information on the relevant spreadsheets (from the “coverage_estimates” Excel file) into Montagu

+How the new WEUNIC coverage is going to be incorporated into the “coverage_table”?
+The replacement of coverage values from WENIC data is going to be for activity_type “routine” and “with” gavi_support_level

+unique(cov$gavi_support_level)
+[1] "hold2010" "with"     "none"     "without"
+unique(cov$activity_type)
+[1] "routine" "campaign"